Mehrdadgame/NakamaTurnBase/README.md

-# Ninja Battle
+# Dice War
 Ninja Battle is a deterministic multiplayer online game made in Unity that implements basic rollback, intended for use as a example project of different technologies that [Nakama](https://heroiclabs.com/) offers.

 Genre: Action PvP

-Players: 2 to 4 players
+Players: 2 players

-Game engine: Unity 2021.1.18f1
+Game engine: Unity 2022.2B

 Language: C# for Unity, Typescript for Nakama

-Platform: PC, Mac and Web
+Platform: Android,IOS

 Multiplayer: Nakama server authoritative